bretrobinson/portfolio/README.md

 decided to leave this with just HTML, CSS and JS libraries to show my progression of knowledge when looking at my other sites/apps.

+Added the package.json file so this "static" site could be deployed to Heroku.